LaoArchAngel/fsw-wiki/whiteboard-code-questions.markdown

 A Big O cheat sheet:
 * `O(1)` - an algorithm that will always execute in the same time (or space) regardless of the size of the input data set
-* `O(n)` - an algorithm whose performance will grow linearly and in direct proportion to the size of the input data set - this is common with alogrithms that involve a loop
+* `O(n)` - an algorithm whose performance will grow linearly and in direct proportion to the size of the input data set - this is common with algorithms that involve a loop
-* `O(N^2)` - an algorithm whose performance is directly proportional to the square of the size of the input data set - this is common with algorithms that involve nested iterations over the data set (Deeper nested iterations will result in O(N&3), O(N^4), etc)
+* `O(N^2)` - an algorithm whose performance is directly proportional to the square of the size of the input data set - this is common with algorithms that involve nested iterations over the data set (Deeper nested iterations will result in O(N^3), O(N^4), etc)
 * `O(2^n)` - an algorithm whose growth will double with each additional element in the input data set - The execution time of an O(2^N) function will quickly become very large

 _see also_: http://rob-bell.net/2009/06/a-beginners-guide-to-big-o-notation/